Rumpke Sanitary Landfill

 Rumpke Sanitary Landfill, more colloquially known as Mount Rumpke or Rumpke Mountain, is one of the largest landfills in the United States located in Colerain Township, Hamilton County, north of Cincinnati, Ohio.
 It is owned by Rumpke Consolidated Companies, Inc. and occupies over 230 acre of a 440 acre tract of land that the company owns.
 The landfill receives 2 million tons (2×10^6 kg) of household and industrial wastes annually.

 Mount Rumpke is 1075 ft above sea level and the highest landform in Hamilton County, Ohio, clearly visible from U.S. Route 27.
 It is the largest landfill in the state of Ohio and the sixth largest in the United States.
-It is sometimes claimed that it is the highest point in Ohio, but in fact there are higher elevations in many Ohio counties.

 History

 Company

 In the 1930s, Barney and Bill Rumpke collected garbage from their neighbors without charge in the neighborhood of Carthage in Cincinnati.
 Most of the waste was food scraps, which they fed to their hogs on their hog farm.
 Eventually, officials told them that it was unsanitary, so they stopped feeding the garbage to the pigs although their neighbors wanted them to continue to remove their garbage.
 Therefore, they sold their hogs and charged money to take the garbage away, creating their trash business.
 The Rumpke Landfill was started in 1945 and has expanded today to occupy over 230 acre of land.
 As of 2010, Rumpke may still be considered a family operation with over 70 employees being part of the family.